Last Updated on January 17, 2024 by Aaron

 Which Cheddar Cheese is Halal?

 Cabot and Tillamook Cheddar are both halal.
-Cabot on their website stated that some cheddar cheeses are halal-certified by a supervising Islamic Administrator – by the Islamic Food and Nutrition Council of America and by Tablet K.
+Cabot on their website stated that their cheddar cheeses are halal-certified by a supervising Islamic administrator and also the Islamic Food and Nutrition Council of America and by Tablet K.

-On the other hand, other popular brands such as Kraft, Land O’ Lakes, and Kerrygold cheddars are not halal in the United States.
-But they might have halal versions selling in other countries.
-For example, the Kraft selling in Malaysia.
+Other popular brands such as Kraft, Land O’ Lakes, and Kerrygold cheddars are not halal-certified in the United States.
+But they might have certified versions in other countries, such as the Kraft Cheddar in Malaysia has a halal logo.

 For cheddar snacks like Cheddar Jalapeno Cheetos.
-It’s also not halal in the United States, at least do not have the halal icon.
-If it’s made with halal cheddar for certain countries, then yes.
-You will likely to see a little icon on the far right side bottom, something like:
+It’s also not halal-certified in the United States — without the halal icon.
+However, if it’s made with halal cheddar, then yes and you will see a little symbol at the right bottom, something like:

 So there you have it!

 Be sure to check the label or website before purchasing to make sure it is halal-certified.
-And if you’re ever unsure, there are plenty of other cheeses out there that are halal and just as delicious, such as Kraft and Perfect Italiano parmesan.
+And if you’re ever unsure, there are plenty of other cheeses out there that are halal and just as delicious.

-Do you know a brand of halal cheddar?
-Be a kind helper and let people know in the comments below!
+Do you know any halal cheddar? let people know in the comment section below: